 1. Serve as a virtual mental health assistant

 A person’s mental health is extremely important.
 At any time, a person can encounter a negative situation or crisis that affects their mental health.
-In these times of need, it often helps to have a person to listen and relate to your story.
-Natalie, a Florida State University student, shares how she aids those in need by lending an ear:
+In these times of need, it often helps to have people who share their time and listen to their story.
+Natalie, a Florida State University student, shares how she serves her community by lending an ear:

 “Time is a hot commodity for me.
 Luckily, I have been able to make the most of my free time by volunteering as a crisis text line counselor.
 In a world where everything has moved online, this 24/7 text line helps encourage individuals in crisis to reach out and express themselves.
 My job as a volunteer is to be there for emotional support, help de-escalate the situation, and connect them to help locally.
 As you can imagine, I have encountered some serious and heartbreaking stories.
 I have been able to lead individuals from moments of intensity to a cool state.
 Volunteering in this position has allowed me to have time for other extracurriculars, as I can log on to provide empathy and support to individuals from across the country whenever and from wherever I wish.”